Testing Strategy

 Testing layers

-Move outward only when the cheaper layer can no longer prove the behavior you changed.
+Move to the next layer when the lower-cost layer no longer proves the behavior you changed.

 Decision matrix